thekaranganesh/PathFinding-Bot/README.md

 https://www.codeofhonor.com/blog/the-starcraft-path-finding-hack

-The above link gives us a broad understanding of how eventually the pathfinding algorithm work in the Starcraft.
+The above link gives us a broad understanding of how eventually the pathfinding algorithm works in Starcraft.